 Wash Bedding, Blankets, and Collars

-While you should frequently wash your dog’s bedding and blankets throughout the year, give them an extra-thorough cleaning occasionally.
-Consider also cleaning the baseboards, carpet, and walls near your pup’s sleeping area, and give all your windows a good polish to wipe away nose and paw prints.
+While you should wash your dog’s bedding and blankets on a regular basis, you can also give them an extra-thorough cleaning occasionally.
+Consider also cleaning the baseboards, carpet, and walls near areas where your dog sleeps or eats.
+Be sure to also give all your windows a good polish to wipe away nose and paw prints.

 This is also a good time to thoroughly clean crates, carriers, collars, and leashes with a mild soap, like dishwashing detergent, and a highly diluted disinfectant.
 Many people do a final wipe-down with water, to reduce the chance of pets coming in contact with chemicals.